savantadarsh/Exports-PowerBI/README.md

 - **Week Number**: Extracts the week number from each transaction date for time-series analysis

 ## **3. Key Insights and Business Implications**
+This dashboard provides interactive and data-driven insights into Universal Export’s financial performance.
+By utilizing filters and dynamic visualizations, it allows stakeholders to explore revenue trends, track product performance, compare sales across regions, and evaluate the impact of logistics decisions.

+The key insights below highlight how users can extract business intelligence from the dashboard and how these findings can drive strategic decisions.

 ### **A. Sales & Profit Trends Across 2024**

 **Findings**:
-- Total Revenue: £1.04B
+- **Total Revenue**: £1.04B
-- Total Units Sold: 62.23M
+- **Total Units Sold**: 62.23M
-- Profit Margin: 44.92%
+- **Profit Margin**: 44.92%
-- Highest weekly revenue reached ~£22M; sharp dip to £3M and £0.16M toward year-end (potential data cutoff or operational gap).
+- Highest weekly revenue reached ~£22M; sharp dip to £3M and £0.16M toward year-end.

 **Business Implications**:
 - The year-end drop requires investigation — potentially a data lag, shipping constraints, or seasonal slowdown
 - Strong mid-year performance indicates ideal periods for campaigns and stocking

 **How the Dashboard Helps**:
-- Weekly chart enables visibility into sales cycles and anomalies.
-- Stakeholders can correlate the quantity sold and revenue to optimise the supply-demand balance.
+- The **Month Filter** allows users to analyse revenue and profit month by month, helping identify key seasonal patterns.
+- The **Revenue by Week Chart** provides a detailed breakdown of fluctuations, allowing users to compare performance on a granular level.
+- Users can combine filters (e.g., selecting a month + country) to explore regional differences in sales trends.

 ### **B. Product Performance: Strengths and Weaknesses**